vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Matthew Akamatsu](https://www.biology.washington.edu/people/profile/matthew-akamatsu) on "Open-Sourcing Scientific Research with Discourse Graphs and Nanopublications: A Case Study from our Lab Graph" (Presentation)
+- [Matthew Akamatsu](https://www.biology.washington.edu/people/profile/matthew-akamatsu) on "Open-Sourcing Scientific Research with Discourse Graphs and Nanopublications: A Case Study from our Lab Graph" (demo and presentation)
 - Second slot: open

 ## Nano Session #10